Web components

 Along with the components, the local assets (logos, fonts, etc.) need to be copied into your project so that they are available for bundling upon building your Angular or React application.

-The assets in the npm package are located at @ontario-digital-service/ontario-design-system-component-library-react/dist/assets, or @ontario-digital-service/ontario-design-system-component-library-angular/dist/assets, and should be copied to your public assets folder.
+The assets in the npm package are located at @ongov/ontario-design-system-component-library-react/dist/assets, or @ongov/ontario-design-system-component-library-angular/dist/assets, and should be copied to your public assets folder.

 In a standard Angular or React application this can be done in a number of ways.
 One way is to use the copyfiles npm package, which you can with any operating system: